 Term of Office

 Members will serve a two-year term with new members joining continuing members each year.
 The term of office for all members will be from July 1 through June 30.
-A Chair-Elect will be appointed in March of the year in which the Chair will step down from the Council.
+A Chair-Elect will be appointed in Spring of the year in which the Chair will step down from the Council.

 Member Transferring to another Area of the University

 If a Council member transfers to a position in a different functional area of the University, creating an imbalance in Council composition as noted above, the member shall have the choice to serve the remainder of his/her term or step down from the Council.

 If a vacancy occurs, the Director of Human Resources will submit a list of nominees to the Vice President of that functional area.
 A recommendation will be submitted to, and approved by the President.
 The newly appointed member(s) will serve the remainder of the predecessor's term.